pri-k/docs-mysql/bootstrapping.html.md

 ---

 Bootstrapping is the process of (re)starting a Galera cluster.
-Before evaluating whether manual bootstrapping is necessary, ensure the nodes are able to communicate with each other i.e. there are no network partitions.
+Before evaluating whether manual bootstrapping is necessary, ensure the nodes are able to communicate with each other, i.e., there are no network partitions.
 Once network partitions have been resolved, reevaluate the cluster state.

 ## When to Bootstrap